splunk/public-o11y-docs/_includes/admin/synth-roles-caps.rst

     - Yes
     - Yes

-  * - :strong:`Delete private location`
-    - Yes
-    - No
-    - No
-    - No

-  * - :strong:`Create private location token`
-    - Yes
-    - No
-    - No
-    - No

-  * - :strong:`Read private location token`
-    - Yes
-    - No
-    - No
-    - No

-  * - :strong:`Delete private location token`
+  * - :strong:`Create, read, or delete private location token`
     - Yes
     - No
     - No